 Knowledge and creativity — UK universities are highly ranked for research; UK scientists are among the best in advanced IT, genetic engineering, bioengineering, nanotechnology; British designers design German cars and American computers; BBC is the best known creative media brand around the globe; UK architects design spectacular buildings world-wide; British music industry outputs are in huge demand.

 Knowledge-based services — UK sells knowledge as a service in many forms: as education, training, advice, management services, design services, media outputs and as advanced engineering products, such as Rolls Royce aircraft engines, in which knowledge created by research and innovation is wrapped in physical matter; similarly, in software services knowledge is wrapped in code; UK has skills in automation and protection from cyberattacks, which is another knowledge-based service in high demand.

 Entrepreneurial culture — UK has many small to medium information technology companies collectively representing quite a formidable knowledge-based services sector.
 Start-ups and freelance entrepreneurs are everywhere; networks of small enterprises are new economic giants; London is one of the world leading centres of advanced IT startups.

 Flexible employment law — UK has a growing, modern flexible gig economy and widespread zero contracts, which are essential ingredients of the information economy.

 Minimal red tape — It took me 15 minutes and £20 to open and register a company in the UK; and it required several months to accomplish the same task in Germany, which also involved lawyers at a considerable expense.

 Connectivity — UK is among the 5 the most “connected” economies in the world, just behind, US, Singapore, Sweden and Switzerland, with Germany and France trailing.

-City of London is one of the most important global financial centres.
+City of London is one of two the most important global financial centres.

 The Main Challenge